bmysaria/philosophers/README.md

 # philosophers

-Dining philosophers problem solved in C. A 42 courses subject.
+Dining philosophers problem solved in C. A 42 courses project.

 Compiles with make, runs with arguments:
 ./philo